skosachiov/wanna-debian/README.md

 Pre-doce is a workflow for analyzing and backporting Debian packages from newer releases (e.g., trixie) to older stable releases (e.g., bullseye).
 It automates dependency resolution and identifies packages that can be cleanly backported, as well as those with unsatisfied dependencies.

+The process begins by resolving binary dependencies and proceeds iteratively through dose-debcheck.
+The output is then fed into an iterative core process using dose-builddebcheck, which cycles through the source package metadata.

+At each iteration, unsatisfied dependencies are removed from the metadata, and the verification repeats.
+Since the package databases may already contain unresolved dependencies at the start, these are preemptively filtered out from the metadata.

 ### get metadata

 ```